WoongheeLee/PDFigCapX/pdfigcapx/README.md

 ## 2. Usage

-## 2.1 Process every PDF inside a folder
+## 2.1 Process all PDFs in a folder

 Process every PDF and create a folder per PDF with the images and captions inside `OUTPUT_FOLDER`: